 This is the longest route (94km) and thakes you from Rhodes via Carlisle’s hoek to Tiffindell where you’ll crank onto the Volunteershoek pass down to the Wartrail valley before returning to Rhodes via Mosheshesford.

 Off the bike

 Flanked by Ben MacDhui (3,001 metres) and Bonnyvale Peak (2,633 metres) Rhodes is renowned for its cold climate, sub-alpine topography and meandering trout streams.
-Winter snowfalls annually attract snowboarders and skiers fro around the country to local slopes.
-South Africa’s well-known Tiffindell Ski Lodge is found here.
-Major draw cards in the area include fly-fishing with the Bell’s Whisky Wild Trout Fly-fishing Festival held in March each year.
+Winter snowfalls annually attract snowboarders and skiers from around the country to local slopes.
+South Africa’s well-known Tiffindell Ski Resort is found here.
+Major draw cards in the area include fly-fishing, with more than 200km of running water that can be fished within an hour’s drive of Rhodes with access via the Wild Trout Association whose annual Wild Trout Festival is held in March (www.wildtrout.co.za).
 Quad-biking, hiking, alpine flower viewing, rock art, horse-riding and wing-shooting are also on offer.
-Nearby Maclear boasts exposed, fossilized dinosaur footprints believed to be 200 million years old, as well as superb rock art sites.

 Best Time of Year: